kyma-project/kyma/components/gateway/README.md

 - **proxyTimeout** - A time-out for request send through Gateway proxy in seconds.
 The default is `10`.
 - **proxyCacheTTL** - Time to live of Remote API information stored in proxy cache.
 The value is provided in seconds and the default is `120`.

-The parameters for the Event API correspond to the fields in the [Remote Environment](https://github.com/kyma-project/kyma/blob/master/docs/application-connector/docs/040-cr-remote-evironment.md):

-- **sourceEnvironment** - The name of the Event source environment.
-- **sourceType** - The type of the Event source.
-- **sourceNamespace** - The organization that publishes the Event.

 ## Development

 This section explains the development process.